-Please check for the correct path in ImportFieldsFromMatlab if the network does not execute properly (module infoboxes marked red).
+Please check for the correct path in ImportFieldsFromMatlab if the network does not execute properly.
 Modules for computing magnetic fields, determining thier maxima and magnetic streamlines as well as their visualization are circled red in Figure 3.3(b).

 If you want to visualize magnetic streamlines (the GenerateStreamLines module might take some time to complete) based on the last TMS coil position, you need to enable both: